-16. On enrolment, you will be allocated a University email account.
+- 16. On enrolment, you will be allocated a University email account.
 All email communications from the University will be sent to that account and you are expected to use that account for all communications with the University.
 You are expected to check your University e-mail account regularly.
-Any communication sent to you by the University to your University email account will be regarded as properly sent and received by you.
+Any communication sent to you by the University to your University email account will be regarded as properly sent and received by you. - 17.
+It is your responsibility to ensure that the University has your up-to-date contact address and mobile number at all times.
+You must promptly update the University of any changes to these details (i.e. through MySRS).